kragen/yamemex/README.md

 TODO (possibly)
 ---------------

+- avoid empty-string unclickable titles in blog view
+- stop "Type your annotations here." annotations from being added when you alt-tab away from an unwanted annotation window.
 - make blog view not look like shit
 - make icon do something when on a new-tab page
 - storing original date for annotations so they stay in order (perhaps